fluent/fluentd-docs-gitbook/developer/api-plugin-parser.md

 ## How To Use Parsers From Plugins

 Parser plugins are designed to be used from other plugins, like Input, Filter and Output.
-There is a Parser plugin helper for that purpose (v0.14.1 or later):
+There is a Parser plugin helper for that purpose:

 ```
 # in class definition